Ten Things Top Clubs Do

 The Final Word: Cultivate a Strong Identity and Strong Leadership

 Finally, top clubs have a strong, well-defined identity.
-They know who they are and whom they serve — and every investment is made with that in mind.
-CCV has a strong commitment to its legacy members and every important decision is made to preserve the legacy of the club for their current members and generations to follow.
-Top clubs define what their vision is and invest in it.
+They know who they are and whom they serve and every investment is made with that in mind.
+CCV has a strong commitment to its legacy members and every important decision is made to preserve the legacy of the club for its current members and generations to follow.
+Top clubs define what its vision is and invest in it.

 There's a lot that goes into being a top club, but pay attention to this list and you'll be well on your way.